 Avoid delays in the processing of your financial aid.
 Complete the FAFSA to apply for all possible aid.
 The FAFSA is year specific; make sure you are entering the correct information for the appropriate year.

-If you are a current/returning student or a new student and will be attending CGTC Fall Semester 2017, you will need to complete the 2017-2018 FAFSA using your 2015 income tax report.
+If you are a current/returning student or a new student and will be attending CGTC for Fall Semester 2017, Spring Semester 2018, or Summer Semester 2018, you will need to complete the 2017-2018 FAFSA using your 2015 income tax report.

 All students must complete the Free Application for Federal Student Aid (FAFSA) after January 1st of each year in order for consideration of eligibility for any type of federal student aid for the upcoming award year.
 The student’s eligibility for federal student aid is based on the information submitted on the FAFSA 1) by an Independent student: the student only (unmarried) or student and spouse (married) or 2) by a dependent student: the student and parent.
 Before completing the FAFSA, the student/and parent, if applicable need to request a Federal PIN number in order to electronically sign the FAFSA to ensure prompt processing of the application.